Prepare your business to tender for contracts

-When competing for contract work it's important to demonstrate a solid health and safety ethos.
+When competing for contract work, you should show a solid health and safety ethos.
 This should be backed by effective policies and systems.
-Raising the standards in your workplace can improve staff relations and increase the chances of winning new business.
+Raising the standards in your workplace can improve staff relations.
+It can also increase the chances of winning new business.

 Assess your compliance

-An honest and accurate assessment of your health and safety compliance is the first step to making improvements.
+First, carry out an honest and accurate assessment of your health and safety compliance.
 You should review your existing policies to ensure they meet best practice.

 The Health and Safety Executive for Northern Ireland (HSENI) provides advice and guidance for businesses looking to improve their compliance.